hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   private Torcs torcs;
 ```

-This is the starting point to manage the module, its observers, and to retrieve statistical information and execution plans.
+This is the starting point to manage the module, its observers, and to retrieve query statistical information and execution plans.

 ## Example